 - Traps must be monitored and deer promptly tranquilised or euthanased after trapping.
 Deer mortalities of 3-7% post-trapping have been recorded in US studies, and animal welfare issues must be considered when using this method.

-- Trapping may be option for deer control in some circumstances.
+- Trapping may be option for feral deer control in some circumstances.
 Simplest form involves self-mustering trap.

 - Exclusion fencing while expensive, can be an effective method of protecting intensive agriculture from feral deer impacts.

-- Fallow deer is a restricted invasive animal under the Biosecurity Act 2014.
+- Feral fallow deer is a restricted invasive animal under the Biosecurity Act 2014.

-- It must not be, moved, fed, given away, sold, or released into the environment without a permit.
+- It must not be, moved, fed, given away, sold, or released into the environment.

 - The Act requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive animals under their control.
 This is called a general biosecurity obligation (GBO).